adamwwilkinson/Obsidian-Vault/Electrical Engineering/Sinusoidal Sources and Phasors.md

 Admittance has units of Mho ($\Mho$) or Siemens ($S$) and is given the phasor symbol $\bar Gamma$.

 The rules in [[#phasor-representation-summarised]] is simple inverted for admittance.

+### Problem Solving
+Given an unknown component with an impedance of a real part and an imaginary part.
+We can split that up as an resistor in series with an inductor or capacitor whether the imaginary part is positive or negatie respectively.

+### Phasor back to real
+#todo lec 13/sep 11:35 Am

+### Combining Impedance
+#### Series
+#todo like resistors

+#### Parallel
+#todo like resistors